You can save a lot of time in that decision making process by following our awesome luggage tips and hacks.

 The other option is the smaller overnight style bag just to carry your clothes and a few extras like fly fishing reels flyline etc.

 Again it comes down to that personal choice.
 When traveling on longer trips by air you will need a good size travel duffel.

-My favourite has four compartment the two end compartments have a good strong mesh to aerate the pocket so good for waders, boots and dirty laundry.
-The middle section is larger and is used for your clothes etc. I like to pack my reels spare flyline and other valubles in amongst my clothes to protect them.
-The bottom of the bag is one large storage area for your fly rods landing net and anything else you can fit in.
+My favourite has four compartments.
+The two end compartments have a good strong mesh to aerate the pocket.
+So good for you fly fishing waders, wading boots and dirty laundry.
+The middle section is larger and is used for your clothes etc. I like to pack my fly reels spare flyline and other valubles in amongst my clothes to protect them.
+The bottom of the bag is one large storage area for your fly fishing rods landing nets and travel accessories or anything else you can fit in.